I used to be a lawyer, now I’m happy! by Guest Blogger Camille Lamouille, Elevor

 Last week I had the chance to meet Dr Martin Seligman, founding father of Positive Psychology, the discipline that changed my life!

 Monday, February 4, 2019, on the train to Paris to spend the day at the Festival of Positive Energies.
-A galvanizing day that makes me quickly forget the 3 hours of train, the twenty minutes of queue at the wagon bar and the RER D blocked.
+A galvanizing day that made me quickly forget the 3 hours of train, the twenty minute queue at the wagon bar and the RER D being blocked.
 But the one I’m waiting for is Martin Seligman.
-He is, as Paul Bocuse in gastronomy, André Breton in surrealism, Peter Drucker in management: a pope, a creator, a pioneer, an avant-garde.
+He is, as Paul Bocuse is to gastronomy, André Breton is to surrealism, Peter Drucker is to management: a pope, a creator, a pioneer, an avant-garde.
 This is his first conference in France for over 30 years.
-A chance and above all an honor to see and listen to the one who allowed me two years ago to get out of my chrysalis to become the one I wanted to be.
+A chance and above all an honor to see and listen to the one who allowed me two years ago to get out of my chrysalis & become the one I wanted to be.

 « Optimism is not an attitude: it’s an action, a choice,

 an everyday fight, infinitely strong, and salutary »

 When we talk about health, we often only talk about risk factors against cancer, diseases, heart attacks.
 Yet there are protective factors.
 After numerous laboratory tests, we were able to show that obesity, cholesterol and blood pressure are much less risk factors for the probability of heart attack in individuals than pessimism.
 Studies show that being a hardened pessimist is like smoking two to three packs of cigarettes a day.
 Thus, optimism is a highly protective factor for cardiovascular disease, and the joy is one for infectious diseases.
 Being happy is – and studies prove it! – gaining 7 years of longevity, having a stronger immune system, being more creative, staying married longer, being more fertile, staying employed in the long term, having better relationships, being more resilient, and so one so forth …